nestybox/sysbox/docs/user-guide/security.md

-seccomp mechanism) which prevents several system-level programs from working properly inside the container, or alternatively allow all mount, remount, and unmount operations inside the container (e.g., as in Docker privileged containers), creating a security weakness that can used to break container isolation.
+seccomp mechanism) which prevents several system-level programs from working properly inside the container, or alternatively allow all mount, remount, and unmount operations inside the container (e.g., as in Docker privileged containers), creating a security weakness that can be easily used to break container isolation.

 In contrast, Sysbox offers a more nuanced approach, in which the `mount` and `umount` system calls are allowed inside the container, but are restricted